 Biomedical engineering (BME) seeks to advance and integrate life science knowledge with engineering methods and innovations that contribute to improvements in human health and well-being.
-Our vision is that lasting knowledge of biomedical systems and paradigm-shifting engineering technology will arise from integrating engineering concepts and basic science knowledge across molecular to whole-body levels.
-We believe that those taught to work across multiple disciplines, and to integrate modeling and experimental systems approaches, will be uniquely positioned to advance and generate new disciplines in biomedical engineering.
+Our vision is that lasting knowledge of biomedical systems and paradigm-shifting engineering technology will arise from integrating engineering concepts and basic science knowledge from the molecular level to the whole-body level.
+We believe that those taught to work across multiple disciplines and to integrate modeling and experimental systems approaches will be uniquely positioned to advance and generate new disciplines in biomedical engineering.

 With this vision in mind, we are committed to educating the next generation of biomedical engineers.
 We have leveraged our interdisciplinary strengths in engineering and clinical and life sciences to build a biomedical engineering department around research programs of excellence and translational potential: Biomedical & Biological Imaging; Cancer Technologies; Cardiovascular Engineering; Molecular & Cellular Systems Engineering; Neural Engineering; Orthopedic Engineering; and Regenerative Engineering in Medicine.
 These areas provide exciting opportunities for students with a variety of backgrounds and interests.

 PhD and Combined MD/PhD in Biomedical Engineering

 The department offers programs that lead to the Doctor of Philosophy (PhD) in Biomedical Engineering as well as combined MD/PhD degrees.
 The latter degrees are conferred jointly with the School of Medicine.

 The doctoral degree requires a minimum of 72 credits beyond the bachelor's level, with a minimum of 36 being course credits (including the core curriculum) and a minimum of 24 credits of doctoral dissertation research.

 The core curriculum that must be satisfied by all PhD students consists of the following:

 - One graduate-level course in life science from an approved list